 What About That Laughing Pot Bellied Guy?

-Maitreya Buddha is often depicted in various ways depending on the country, and Buddhist school or sect that is interpreting it.
+Maitreya Buddha is often depicted in many ways depending on the country, and Buddhist school or sect that is interpreting it.

 A great explanation of why Maitreya is depicted differently is from Ven.
 Master Sheng Yen (for more information about how Chinese Buddhism interprets Maitreya, refer to his Buddhanet article: http://www.buddhanet.net/e-learning/history/maitreya-txt.htm):